 The insurance groupings for motorbikes aren’t standard so shopping around might help you to find cheaper insurance cover.

-Where to purchase motorbike insurance
+Where to purchase motorbike insurance in 2022

 When initially searching for motorbike insurance, using an online price comparison site is a good place to start to get an idea of what’s available and how much it costs.
 You should use a number of sites; remember that not all insurance providers are represented on all sites and that you should be comparing like with like.
 Be especially careful with the lowest premiums on offer since insurers often increase your voluntary excess so the policy is deceptively cheap.